Roull/ImageCache/ReadMe.md

 Path for downloaded resources would be: /Users/ramanoh/workspace/ImageCache ``

-* Option 2: Running using custom input file, custom outputfile path and custom path to downloaded resources .
+* Option 2: Running using custom input file, custom outputfile path and custom path to downloaded resources.
 Using options -i for input, -o for output, -p for path to downloaded resources.

 ``
 java -jar ./target/ImageCache-1.0-SNAPSHOT-jar-with-dependencies.jar -i /tmp/image-cache-test-input.txt  -o /tmp/image-cache-test-output_new.txt -p /tmp/
 ``